zarf-dev/zarf/README.md

 Iron Bank images are currently backed by an instance of the [Harbor](https://goharbor.io) registry.

-To authenticate with Harbor via Docker you'll need to navigate to the Iron Bank [Harbor UI](https://registry1.dso.mil/harbor), login, and copy down your `CLI Secret`.
+To authenticate with Harbor via zarf you'll need to navigate to the Iron Bank [Harbor UI](https://registry1.dso.mil/harbor), login, and copy down your `CLI Secret`.

-You should pass this `CLI Secret` **_instead of your password_** when invoking docker login!
+You should pass this `CLI Secret` **_instead of your password_** when invoking zarf tools container login!

 ---